2023 NCAA men's volleyball tournament

-The 2023 NCAA Men's National Collegiate Volleyball Tournament was the 52nd edition of the NCAA Men's National Collegiate Volleyball Championship, an annual tournament to determine the national champion of NCAA Division I and Division II men's collegiate indoor volleyball.
+The 2023 NCAA men's volleyball tournament was the 52nd edition of the NCAA men's volleyball tournament, an annual tournament to determine the national champion of NCAA Division I and Division II men's collegiate indoor volleyball.
 The single-elimination tournament began with three opening rounds matches.
 The entire tournament was hosted by the George Mason University from April 30 to May 6, 2023, at EagleBank Arena in Fairfax, Virginia.

 All opening round matches were streamed on ESPN+.
 The semifinals were live on NCAA.com.
 ESPN2 has the National Championship on May 6 with ESPN+ simulcasting it.
 ESPN3 carried a Spanish language broadcast of the Championship for the first time in the Men's Tourney history.

 The UCLA Bruins defeated Hawai'i to win the program's 20th national title.
 The win secured John Speraw his fourth national title as a head coach but his first national title at UCLA.
 He previously won 3 as head coach at UC Irvine.
 With the win, the Bruins have 121 NCAA National Championships, second only to Stanford.